-- 1. Take-home examinations.
-There will be 3 take-home examinations.
-The questions provided by different instructors may vary in style.
-The amount of time required to complete an examination may vary from a few hours to >10 hours; plan accordingly. - There will be three examinations and the dates are posted in the course calendar. - 2.
-In-class participation/effort.
+The examination dates are posted in the course calendar.

+2. In-class participation/enorit.
 The course directors and instructors will monitor your in-class participation and perceived effort level.
-This will count only when the exam scores are at a borderline level between two categories (e.g., "A" vs. "B"). - While obtaining a good grade is an important goal, the most important objective is that you learn the material.
+This will come into play (in either direction) only when the exam scores are at a borderline level between two categories (e.g., "A" vs. "B").

+While obtaining a good grade is an important goal, the most important objective is that you learn the material.

-You may also wish to browse through the previous examination questions (Files/Previous exams) during the very initial days of the course.
+Do browse through the previous examination questions (Files/Previous exams).
 Do you have some ideas as to how you may answer the questions?
-Doing so may give you rough ideas about how much effort is required.
+Doing so may give you rough ideas about how much effort is required - this is important because you will have other tasks during the semester.